at-aaims/DataSiftML/README.md

 Note that when you use `--subsample equal`, `-ns` is actually the number of samples per cluster, rather than the total number of samples.
 So, if you want 50 overall samples per timestep, and `-nc 10`, then you would set `-ns 5`.
 Also, for equalpercentage, we are currently passing the percentage through the `--cutoff` value.
 So if you want to sample 10% of each cluster set `--cutoff 0.1`.

+### Using kNN

+To sample the points using MaxEnt and also select k nearest neighbors (kNN) around each point that MaxEnt selects, use:

+    > python subsample_maxent.py --path ./data --target p -ns 540 -nc 20 -nn 4 --plot

+The `--plot` here will generate plots/knn.png so you can see a sample of what it looks like.
+Using this method with `--dtype interpolated` is not yet supported.
+It may either give incorrect results or crash.

 ### Workflow for first interpolating to Cartesian grid

 Need to first install OpenFOAM.
 The easiest way to do this if you have Docker: